skttl/konstrukt-documentation/api/dashboards.md

 ---
-description: Configuring dashboards in Konstrukt, the fluent administration panel builder for Umbraco.
+description: Configuring dashboards in Konstrukt, the fluent back office UI builder for Umbraco.
 ---

 # Dashboards